 - €185 million of voluntary employer contributions were made in 2018.

-- The Group’s employees collectively hold more than 8.8% of its share capital.
+- Altogether, the Group’s employees own over 8.99% of its share capital.

 VINCI will continue to extend its employee savings and welfare plans internationally, adapting them to the legal and tax regulations of the various countries where it operates.